luk3h/minesweeper-python/README.md

 Ability to replay without having to exit out of game and run code again

 Limited flag counter, only (number of targets) flags allowed

+Sound when clicking on mines, placing flags, removing flags etc.